What Can I Use Instead of a Slow Cooker? Best Alternative!

 Before you begin slow cooking, check the recipe to see that you can convert it from the electric slow cooker over to a Dutch oven.
 In most cases, you shouldn’t have a problem.
 It may not even say, which usually means that you can.

-Expert Tip: To slow cook on the stovetop, you will first brown the meat and add the desired liquid, seasonings, and other recipe ingredients.
+Expert Tip: When slow cooking on the stove, you will first brown the meat and add the desired liquid, seasonings, and other recipe ingredients.
 Once you have brought the pot to a boil, lower the heat to a simmer.

 How to Adapt a Recipe from a Slow Cooker to a Stove or Oven

-To adapt the recipe, you will add one-third to one-half more of the liquid than you would use in an electric slow cooker.
+To adapt the recipe for a stovetop or in the oven, you will add one-third to one-half more of the liquid than you would use in an electric slow cooker.

-When you cook the same dish in a Dutch oven you will need extra liquid due to the steam that will build up inside the Dutch oven – due to its heavy tight-fitting lid.
+When you cook the same dish in a cast-iron Dutch oven, you will need extra liquid due to the steam that will build up inside the oven due to its heavy, tight-fitting lid.

 The liquid in a dish cooked inside a Dutch oven will be thicker and richer due to its self-basting ability.
 Either running down the side of the oven or dripping off the spikes on the underside of the Dutch oven’s lid.